Tough Love (2015 film)

 Tough Love (Härte) is a 2015 German semi-documentary drama film directed by Rosa von Praunheim and starring Hanno Koffler, Luise Heyer and Katy Karrenbauer.
 For example, the film was screened at the 2015 Montreal World Film Festival and at the Hong Kong International Film Festival in the same year.

 Plot

-Andreas (Hanno Koffler) was physically abused by his father from an early age and sexually abused by his mother (Katy Karrenbauer) for years.
+Andreas (Hanno Koffler) was physically mistreated by his father from a young age, while his mother (Katy Karrenbauer) sexually molested him for years.
 Traumatized by these experiences of violence and rape, he slipped into crime as a young man and earned his money as a brutal pimp.
 But the police noticed him.
 After an outbreak of violence, Andreas ends up in prison, where he manages to come to terms with his past over the years, also with the help of his faithful girlfriend Marion (Luise Heyer).
 From then on he did everything he could to get out of crime and the prostitution scene.
 Later he takes action against what he had to go through himself: the physical, sexual and psychological abuse of children.